-The government of Rwanda says it regrets to have heard comments attributed to US President Donald Trump targeting some African countries.
+The government of Rwanda says it regrets to have heard comments that are allegedly attributed to US President Donald Trump targeting some African countries.

-Speaking to journalists this afternoon, Louise Mushikiwabo, Rwanda’s Minister of Foreign Affairs, Cooperation and East African Community, said such comments are demeaning.
+Speaking to journalists this afternoon, Louise Mushikiwabo, Rwanda’s Minister of Foreign Affairs, Cooperation and East African Community, said such comments if indeed were uttered are demeaning.

 “If these comments were made, it is deeply regrettable.
 Second, is that there are certain realities regarding Africa, that Africa has to come to terms with,” Mushikiwabo said.

 “In other words, we on the continent must do certain things to bring the dignity of the people of Africa and assert our worth as a continent and so, you know, comments such as those again, I am not sure if those were actually uttered…those words….but if it is, of course for the continent it is demeaning and it is unnecessary.”